The Rob Hill Foundation

 - I’ve delivered addiction workshops to homeless charities

 - And volunteered for the NHS on their psychiatric wards

-The model of recovery I teach has helped hundreds of people get their lives back, free from addiction.
+The model of recovery I teach has helped hundreds of people get their lives back from addiction and often life-affecting anxiety.
 But I need to reach many more and this funding will allow me to do that.